stevebest/rust-raytracer-in-one-weekend/README.md

 Wait a few seconds and you should get a PNG file.

+## TODO

+-   General code clean up.
+Eliminate copy pasta and C-isms (return by writing to a parameter).
+-   Make `pbrt::prelude` more useful.
+Buff `Vector` and `Point` with conversions, casting and general.
+-   Command-line arguments support: render size, samples per pixel, output file name.
+Editing the source just to move the camera is silly.
+-   Fearless concurrency.
+-   More features: emissive materials and lights, more `Shape` types (quadrics, planes, boxes).
+-   Non-projective cameras.
+-   Transforms and animations.
+-   SIMD/GPGPU support, benchmarks.

 ## Credits

 Half of this raytracer was written under inspiration from [_Physically-Based Rendering: From Theory To Implementation_][pbr-book].
 It's awesome and very well written, but you have to basically copy all of it to get any pixels on the screen.